ashokjain001/LogAnalysis/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

-Skills learnt and demonstrated in this project are:
+some of the skills learnt and demonstrated in this project:
 * Joining 2 or more Database tables.
 * Using basic select, where statements.
 * Utilizing aggregations functions to answer metric questions.